voxelmorph/voxelmorph/README.md

 # voxelmorph
 Unsupervised Learning with CNNs for Image Registration
-We incorporate several variants, presented at CVPR2018 (initial unsupervised learning) and MICCAI2018   (probabilistic & diffeomorphic)
+This repository incorporates several variants, first presented at CVPR2018 (initial unsupervised learning) and then MICCAI2018  (probabilistic & diffeomorphic formulation)

 ## Instructions

+### Setup
 It might be useful to have each folder inside the `ext` folder on your python path. assuming voxelmorph is setup at `/path/to/voxelmorph/`: